 Dutch Oven Popcorn Recipe

-Using a large Dutch oven over medium heat – heat oil, add popcorn, cover with the lid.
+Using a large Dutch oven over medium heat – heat oil, add popcorn, and cover with the lid.
 Shaking the Dutch oven while the corn is popping.
 It will take around 5 minutes to pop this large amount.

 Alternatively, you can pop yourself some healthy popcorn using air instead of oil.

-With the lid on pre-heat the Dutch oven using medium heat for around 2 minutes.
+With the lid on pre-heat, the Dutch oven using medium heat for around 2 minutes.
 After 2 minutes splash some water at the bottom of the oven.